2026 California State Senate election: District 4

 The 4th district is located in the northeastern Central Valley, the central Sierra Nevada, and Death Valley, including Stanislaus, Calaveras, Amador, El Dorado, Placer, Alpine, Tuolumne, Mariposa, Madera, Mono, and Inyo counties.
-The incumbent is one-term Republican Marie Alvarado-Gil of Jackson, a former Democrat who is eligible to run for re-election.
+The incumbent is one-term Republican Marie Alvarado-Gil of Jackson, who was elected with 52.7% of the vote in 2024.
+Alvarado-Gil will not advance to the general election after being eliminated in the jungle primary by Democrat Tuolumne County Supervisor Jaron Brandon and Republican almond farmer Alexandra Duarte.